Long ago, in a land far, far away….

 I heard a ruckus as I approached a stand of oak.

-When I crept up on the scene, the grass was flowing in a swift, narrow river of movement at least five feet long.
-I braced myself to witness an enormous reptile crossing the trail, possibly in search of human flesh seasoned with a zesty coating of summer sweat like I was.
+When I crept up to the scene, the grass was parting swiftly in a narrow river at least five feet long.
+I braced myself to witness an enormous reptile crossing the trail, possibly in search of human flesh seasoned with a zesty coating of summer sweat.

-Instead, a lizard shot out of the grass and up a tree and the snake that had been pursuing his dinner from a few feet behind followed him straight up the trunk!
+Instead, a lizard shot out of the grass and up a tree and the snake that had been pursuing his dinner followed him straight up the trunk!